mtoensing/simpletoc/readme.txt

 = 5.0 =

-* Feature: *Important*: New "simpletoc" and "simpletoc-list" css class for easier custom styles.
+* Feature: *Important*: New "simpletoc" and "simpletoc-list" css classes for custom styles.
 But this might break existing custom css styles that have not been applied with Gutenberg.
 * Feature: Better "group" support.
 Put SimpleTOC in a group and style it with Gutenberg.
 See FAQ for details.
 * Feature: Native block support for wide and full width.
 * Feature: Added block.json and refactoring with coding standards for Gutenberg blocks.
-* Fixed: Warning on GitHub.
-This is only relevant for the build process.

 = 4.9 =
 * Feature: Prevent php warnings when HTML of posts is not valid.